doblerk/ullman-subgraph/README.md

-#   Ullman Subgraph Isomorphism Test
+#   Ullman's Subgraph Isomorphism Test

 This repository contains the implementation of the Ullman algorithm to test whether one graph is a subgraph of another.